peytoncordero/DRI25/text-analysis.md

 <Info>If you don't see an error when you run the notebook—that is, if there is no output—you can move on to the next step.
 It is not rare in programming that when you do things right, the result will be nothing happening.
 This is what we like to call a _silent success_.
 </Info>

+JupyterLite print commands without the `print` function, but it will only print one thing per cell (the last command).
+Some times we want to print more than one thing so we should specify `print`.

 ## Loading Corpus

 First lines of code - import `NLTK` library and the patch for running external (HTTP) links in our JupyterLite, `pyodide_http`.